pmsaue0/vuejs-bootstrap3/README.md

 ```

-### Now, you want to build your own app from the ground up?
+### Option 2: Build your own app from the ground up

 ``` bash
 # Here's how I did everything.